John-Akech/Summative-Assignment---Model-Training-and-Evaluation/README.md

 - **Complete code** for training and evaluating the models.
 - **A 5-minute video** explaining the implementation, hyperparameters, and findings.

-Feel free to explore my work and suggest improvements!
+Feel free to explore my work and provide feedback for further improvements!